Emmakade/taskgenius/README.md

 - Found a bug?
 Open an issue!
 - Want to contribute?
 Fork the repo and submit a PR.
 - Questions?
-Contact the maintainer or open a discussion.
+Contact [dev Nuel](https://facebook.com/ogladeekay) or open a discussion.